sehenke/310_Project/README.md

 ## Compiling and Running

+### CSV Path Change
 After getting all of the files from the GitHub repository the CSVs location must be changed.
 This can either be absolute or relative and is found within ChatBot.java in the search function.

+### JavaFX
 After this JavaFX must be installed onto the machine.

 VSCode:
 * Update VSCode to 1.49.3 or above.